Kdyby/Geocoder/docs/en/index.md

 ## Minimal configuration

-The extension doesn't have a full support for configuring the provicers graph, but for now, it at least configures the `httpAdapter`.
+The extension doesn't have a full support for configuring the providers graph, but for now, it at least configures the `httpAdapter`.

 ```yml
 geocoder: